What does it all mean?

 PACE (Professional and Community Engagement) units include internships, special projects and domestic or overseas travel experiences

-A prerequisite is a school subject – such as HSC Mathematics – that must be completed, or a requirement that must be satisfied, before you can enrol in a particular unit.
+A prerequisite is a school subject such as HSC Mathematics, or a university subject such as ARTS1000, that must be completed before you can enrol in a particular unit.

 Recognition of Prior Learning (RPL)